minhsify/minhsify/README.md

 #### 4. What steps to follow when application's coding is complete?
 1. Update Application's description in following files:
     1.  package.json
-    2.  gulpfile.js
     3.  default.pug
     4. All files under `pages` folder
 2. Remove HTML Inspector declaration inside `default.pug`.
 HTML Inspector is for testing purposes only and should not be included in production version.
 #### 5. What additional steps to take into consideration while coding an application using this framework?
 1. Please use `https://` protocol for any third-party library/resource included in `default.pug`.
 Please follow this approach while importing Google fonts in `style.scss`.
 2. Please use HTTP2 `defer` or `async` attributes when you want to load scripts in document's `head`.
 3. Preload assets in the `default.pug` file.
-See the following link: [MDN: Preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types).
+See the following link: [Mozilla: Preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types).
 #### 6. Are there any tricks to speed up development process?
-Use `yarn run bs` to quickly fetch and see Bootstrap SCSS variables under `app/sass` location.
-Use `yarn run bsx` to remove that fetched file.
+Use `npm run bs` to quickly fetch and see Bootstrap SCSS variables under `app/sass` location.
+Use `npm run bsx` to remove that fetched file.